 For more information about personal health budgets, contact your NHS continuing care team on 0300 303 8294.

-Further information on personal health budgets in your area
+Personal health budgets in your area

-Further information about personal health budgets in your local area can be found as follows.
+Further information about personal health budgets in your local area can be found as follows:

-Via the Scarborough and Ryedale CCG website.
+Via the North Yorkshire CCG website.